FredworkLemmas/fredworklemmas.github.io/README.md

-# Vitesse theme for Astro
+# Vitesse theme for Astro (about to be FredworkLemmas)

 A minimal, SEO-friendly portfolio and blog theme for Astro, supports Vue and UnoCSS.